venusaur/Frequency-Sweeper/readme.md

 # Frequency Sweeper for Fourier Transform Ion Mobility Spectrometer
-Arduino code that sweeps through frequencies on a Teensy for an ion mobility spectrometer.
+Arduino code that sweeps through frequencies on a Teensy for an ion mobility spectrometer (IMS).
 Allows an FTIMS instrument to analyze a wider range of molecular species with high accuracy and precision.
 ## Table of Contents
 - [Frequency Sweeper](#Frequency-Sweeper-for-Fourier-Transform-Ion-Mobility-Spectrometer)
 	- [Table of Contents](#table-of-contents)